 The GSP is in urgent need of donations to support our partners in Guatemala.
 We take our lead from our partners on the ground to determine what funds should be used for.
 Donations are tax deductible, and go directly to Guatemala.
 Website fees, mailings, GSP t-shirts, and similar administration/fundraising fees DO NOT come out of your donation as we are completely volunteer run.
 Currently many of our partners are suffering from false imprisonment, torture, assassination of loved ones, hunger and terrorism.
-Click here to read about our summer 2015 efforts to bring water filters and mosquito nets to the Polochic Valley.
-Other funding priorities include:

 Support for political prisoners

 A growing number of indigenous community leaders in Guatemala are being sent to prison on fraudulent charges in an attempt to silence them and terrorize others from organizing to defend their rights and Mother Earth.
 Political prisoners have faced torture, hunger and denial of medicine.
 Some have been forced to clean urine and feces from bathrooms with their bare hands.
-We are currently sending monthly support to prisoners from Saquimo Setana.
-We have previously supported prisoners from other communities.

 Emergency support for victims of violence

 Most of our partners live in constant danger of attack by military, police, paramilitaries or private security forces.
 We have helped pay medical expenses for leaders who have been shot or otherwise injured in attacks.
 We have purchased de-worming medicine for children infected after their communities were burned to the ground.
 We have given emergency financial assistance to families who have lost everything.
 Unfortunately the frequency of attacks against indigenous communities creates an almost constant need for emergency medical support.

 Q’eqchi’ community leader Martin Pec needs to use a colostomy bag and has had numerous other health problems after being shot in a paramilitary attack.